kofrasa/mingo/README.md

 ];
 ```

-#### Register csutom operator using the context option.
+#### Register custom operator using the context option.
-The custom operator is registerd with a user-provided context object that is passed an option to the query.
+The custom operator is registered with a user-provided context object that is passed an option to the query.
 The context will be searched for operators used in a query and fallback to the global context when not found.

 ```ts
 const context = core.Context.init().addQueryOps({ $between })